BioFieldUA/phpcgiserver/README.md

 ```

 ## Usage
-Here's a basic example of how to use phpcgiserver to create and start a PHP FastCGI server:
+Here's a basic example of how to use phpcgiserver to create and start a PHP FastCGI Server:

 ```js
 import PHPServer from 'phpcgiserver';